samshadwell/node-credera-cup-client/README.md

 To run the client, create a file called `.env` with a single environment variable `CREDERA_AUTH_TOKEN` containing the value of your Credera Cup token.

-The client takes only one parameter: the url of the game server.
-In this case, this should always be play.crederacup.com
+The only required parameter is the URL for the websocket to connect to.

-    node index.js play.crederacup.com
+    node index.js play.crederacup.com/begin/race/1